BrickMMO/hackathon-set/motorized-lighthouse.markdown

 ### Variables/Settings

 Status: Can be set to "on" or "off".
-When on The light will turn on and rotate 360 degrees Interval can be changed.
+When on, the light will turn on and rotate 360 degrees Interval can be changed.

 <img src="./images/motorized-lighthouse-settings.png" height="100">